 2 tbsp fresh basil for garnish

 Salt, pepper, & red pepper flakes to taste

-1. Preheat oven to 400 degrees.
+1. Arrange your oven rack to be in the middle of the oven and set the oven to broil.
 Line a baking sheet with parchment paper.

 dried oregano, and any other toppings of your choosing.

 5. Bake for an additional 10-15 minutes or until cheese is melted and begins to turn golden.

 6. Garnish with fresh torn basil, and add salt, pepper or red pepper flakes to taste.